-Please see our product matrix above for our five favorite laptop choices.
+Please see our five favorite laptop choices.
 And please continue reading this laptop shopping guide for even more useful information.

 Because you’ll use the operating system constantly on a laptop, it pays to understand your options.
 Laptops can only run one operating system out of the box, so do your homework in this area.

 Windows may not dominate the computing world’s operating system market as it once did, but it remains the most popular OS.
 Windows 10 borrows a lot of its design and operational aspects from smartphone touch commands.
 But it runs well with a keyboard and mouse, too.
 You’ll have a lot of choices when buying a laptop that runs Windows.
 These laptops work great for everything from high-end gaming to simple web browsing.

 The Chrome OS runs only on Chromebook laptops.
 A handful of manufacturers create Chromebooks, so you should have a few options to consider.
 These are extremely basic computers with minimal features, allowing them to sell at a low price point.
 Chrome OS works best for people with simple computing needs, such as web browsing and running apps.

 The macOS is the new name for the operating system previously known as OS X. This Macintosh operating system runs only on Apple-branded computers, so you may have to hunt for this system.
 Those who love the macOS tend to stick with it over time, though, as Apple users typically are very loyal and love the brand.
 It remains a great operating system for all-around computing needs, with strengths in photography and video.